Smallczyk/JumpingJur0/README.md

 # JumpingJur0
-Vim is the best editor in Milky Way
+Vim is the best editor in the Milky Way